Synchrotron radiation-based tomography of an entire mouse brain with sub-micron voxels: augmenting interactive brain atlases with terabyte data: Results and Discussion

-Figure~\ref{fig:fb:rendering} shows an overview rendering of the entire mouse brain data with $8\times$ downsampling.
-Virtual horizontal sectioning as in Fig.~\ref{fig:fb:rendering} (right) reveals macroscopic regions such as the isocortex, olfactory areas, hippocampal formation, cerebral nuclei, fiber tracts, and cerebellum.
+Figure~\ref{fig:acquisition_rendering}d shows an overview rendering of the entire mouse brain data with $\num{8} \times \num{8} \times \num{8}$ downsampling.
+Virtual sagittal sectioning as in Figure~\ref{fig:acquisition_rendering}d (right) reveals macroscopic regions such as the isocortex, olfactory areas, hippocampal formation, cerebral nuclei, fiber tracts, and cerebellum.
 The full-resolution data provide in-plane details similar to conventional histology, but with the benefit of three-dimensional isotropic resolution.
 This allows for exploration of the volumetric data in any virtual slicing plane.
-Fig.~\ref{fig:rendering2} is a rendering of a virtual coronal section of the full-resolution data revealing anatomical microstructures such as fiber tracts, vessels, and individual cells.
-Three-dimensional cellular structures can be explored in the isotropic resolution data, for example the complex surface of the choroid plexus is clearly visualized in Fig.~\ref{fig:rendering2} (right).